develprr/metamatic-framework/README.md

 Metamatic proudly introduces the groundbreaking data store functions **update** and **store**.
 With these functions, you can forget data stores alltogether and concentrate on states only.
 A paradigm shift in deed!
 Also old *updateState* function has been renamed to **updateStore** and *observe* has been renamed to **observeStore**.

-### Version 1.4.0: observeStore function allows to preconfigure listener states in advance
+### Version 1.4.0: "observeStore" function allows to preconfigure listener states in advance

 *connect* and *connectAll* functions now  set the listener's state retrospectively from the state container if such was defined.
 In a state container it is now possible to use ~~observe~~ **observeStore**  function to mark a state inside store for observation.
 When a state is under observation, it will be automatically fired every time when a listener signs up to listen for it.

-### Version 1.3.4: updateStore function for easily updating container states and broadcasting changes
+### Version 1.3.4: "updateStore" function for easily updating container states and broadcasting changes

 Since version 1.3.4, you can update a state in the state container and dispatch that state with only one line of code.
 Write very efficient state-container aware code with ridiculously few lines of code!